• Login

 Our alloys can be cut using any conventional plasma arc cutting system.
 The best arc quality is achieved using a mixture of argon and hydrogen gases.
 Nitrogen gas can be substituted for hydrogen gases, but the cut quality will deteriorate slightly.
 Shop air or any oxygen bearing gases should be avoided when plasma cutting these alloys.

-INCONEL® is a registered trademark of the INCO family of companies.
+INCONEL® is a registered trademark of Special Metals Corp.

 <